 Mint Lemonade (Syrup) – Only a few minutes of boiling, some cooling and you have a concentrated Syrup for the most delicious, refreshing Mint Lemonade !

 Mint Lemonade (Syrup) is easily my new drink of choice.
-As I have mentioned before, Roy and I are total Coca-Cola addicts - the real thing, no second hand brand, no diet or light, just plain old Coca-Cola.
+As I have mentioned before, hubby and I are total Coca-Cola addicts.
+The real thing, no second hand brand, no diet or light, just plain old Coca-Cola.

 I add the Mint when the syrup is luke warm, and not completely cooled, as I have found after the second batch the Mint releases a bit more flavor this way.

 You have two options, after adding the Mint and cooled completely you can let the syrup stand for a little while, then pour through a sieve and bottle.

 Or, and this is what I prefer, bottle the syrup with the Zest and Mint leaves and only pour through a sieve when serving.
 This you could do with a whole bottle if you have guests or little kids.

 Or like we do, put an old-fashioned tea sieve over the serving glass and pour the syrup through that way – just enough for a single serving and fill up with ice and Water or Soda Water.

 - 3 cups Sugar